maximls/feature-rollout/README.md

 ## Troubleshooting

 ### Feature Not Appearing
-- Ensure the JSON file is valid and properly formatted.
+- Ensure the JSON file is valid and properly formatted
 - Check that the filename is added to `data/features/index.json`
 - Verify the JSON follows the required schema (name and countries are required)